 o Craft and conservation training.

-o Practical projects, and
+o Practical projects,

 o Strategic projects which demonstrate clear benefits to individuals and to the sector.